 Why is exercise important?
-The reason is simple: Regular and consistent physical activity has a positive impact on both mental and physical health.
-Meanwhile, moving your body regularly creates long-lasting benefits.
+The reason is simple: Studies show that regular and consistent physical activity has a positive impact on both mental and physical health.
+In fact science has proven time and time again that moving your body on a regular basis creates long-lasting benefits.
 In this article we will discuss many topics including:

 - How exercise can improve mental and physical health